LshonGS/Self-Populating-FraudNumber-Lookup-System/README.md

 # Self-Populating-FraudNumber-Lookup-System
 The result of my final year computer security project: A user friendly Scam/Fraud number lookup database incorporating a web scraper to populate a database with recently reported numbers

+The frontend and phpMyAdmin database were deployed via XAMPP